pip-services/pip-services-docs/content/en/python/recipes/mongodb_persistence/_index.md

 ```

-In most scenarios, child classes only need to override the GetPageByFilter(), GetListByFilter(), or DeleteByFilter() operations using a custom filter function (like the ComposeFilter function in the example above).
+In most scenarios, child classes only need to override the **GetPageByFilter()**, **GetListByFilter()**, or **DeleteByFilter()** operations using a custom filter function (like the **ComposeFilter** function in the example above).
 All of the other operations can be used straight out of the box.
 Developers can implement custom methods by directly accessing the data objects, which are stored in the _collection property.
 See [the MongoDb module’s API](../../mongodb) documentation for more details.

 ### Filtering

-Persistence components in the Pip.Services Toolkit use a number of data patterns.
-IdentifiableMongoDbPersistence, for example, supports Filtering.
-This pattern allows clients to use a FilterParams object to describe a subset of data using key-value pairs.
-These FilterParams can then be used for retrieving data in accordance with the specified search criteria [(see the Commons module)](../../commons).
+Persistence components in the Pip.Services Toolkit use a number of data patterns. **IdentifiableMongoDbPersistence**, for example, supports Filtering.
+This pattern allows clients to use a [FilterParams](../../commons/data/filter_params/) object to describe a subset of data using key-value pairs.
+These **FilterParams** can then be used for retrieving data in accordance with the specified search criteria [(see the Commons module)](../../commons).

 ```python
 filter = FilterParams.from_tuples(